logpai/Drain3/README.md

 - `change_type` - indicates either if a new template was identified, an existing template was changed or message added to an existing cluster.
-- `cluster_id` - Sequential ID of the cluster that the log belongs to, for example, `A0008`
+- `cluster_id` - Sequential ID of the cluster that the log belongs to.
 - `cluster_size`- The size (message count) of the cluster that the log belongs to
 - `cluster_count` - Count clusters seen so far
 - `template_mined`- the last template of above cluster_id